 Reykjavik proper has a population of under 125,000 people.
 You can walk the entire city in one day.
 Stroll down the main shopping street, Laugavegur, where you can purchase your missing warm weather gear, Thor statues, or even a cocktail from the Chuck Norris Grill.
 Walking west down the street, you’ll catch a glimpse of the Sun Voyager – or Sólfar – between the buildings.
 It’s just a short detour to the water to get a closer look and snap some pictures.
 Hopefully, you’ll arrive before the tour buses do.
 Back to the main drag, you’ll see your first major intersection.
 This is Sóleyjargata.
 If you take a left, you’ll walk near City Hall and the pond, Tjörnin.
 From here, you should see Iceland’s largest church, Hallgrímskirka, perched on the hill rising over the colorful buildings.
 If the weather is nice, you pay $10 to take the elevator to the top and look out from the clock tower.
 Up there, you can get a true sense of Reykjavik’s surrounding beauty.
 Northwest of the church is the harbor and many of Reykjavik’s museums.
 Walking around the city is a treat.
 The streets are clean, the buildings are brightly colored, and the street art is fantastic.
 It becomes obvious that Reykjavik is one of the greenest, safest cities in the world.

 Reykjavik is cute, but Iceland’s money-maker is its breathtaking scenery.
 A typical trip to Iceland includes at least one full-day tour to the countryside.
 I would highly recommend the newer company called Into the Glacier.
 You will take a ride in a beast of a truck for about an hour and a half, climbing about 200m in elevation.
 You’ll start at the base near an Icelandic “forrest” (just some smaller bushes) ride over some alien-like terrain where there is almost zero vegetation year round.
 Once you get to the glacier, everything becomes a vastness of white.
 During the summer months, you will ride snowmobiles on the glacier, and then tour the inside.
 When the weather is unfavorable in the winter, snowmobiling is out of the question.
-Upon arriving at the entrance to the ice cave, you will see two ravens who follow the vehicle all the way up in betting that you’ll provide them with a little snack.
+Upon arriving at the entrance to the ice cave, you will see two ravens who follow the vehicle all the way up in betting that you’ll provide them with a little snack (they were right).
 You’ll then walk down the metal tube into the cave.
 In the winter, the cave is surprisingly warm – holding a steady temperature of 0ºC year round.
 Your guide will help you strap on your crampons and fill you with interesting facts about glaciers and the impending doom that is climate change.
 After the glacier fun, you’ll usually stop by another natural sight – if time allows.
 We saw the waterfall, Hraunfossar, which is fed by water from the melting Langjökull glacier seeping through the porous lava rock.
 The glacier melt is pristine and turquoise.
 An absolutely wondrous sight.